Doctor of Occupational Therapy (entry-level)

 |Graduation Year||Students Entering/Graduating*||Graduation Rate|

-*Please note that this data refers to the Boston University MSOT program (the MSOT program will be discontinued as we transition to the entry-level OTD program).
+*Please note that this data refers to the Boston University MSOT program (the MSOT program has been discontinued as we transition to the entry-level OTD program).

 Once the entry-level OTD program receives accreditation status from ACOTE, graduates of the program are eligible to sit for the National Certification Examination administered by the National Board for Certification in Occupational Therapy (NBCOT).
 Visit the NBCOT website at www.nbcot.org for more information.
 Upon successful completion of the exam, the individual will be an Occupational Therapist, Registered (OTR).
 Most states require licensure and/or initial certification to practice.
 However, state licenses are usually based on the results of the NBCOT Certification Examination.